oat-sa/taohub-articles/articles/Frontend/Best Practices/code-writing.md

 Code might be self explanatory, if well written.
 But exposed code must at least precise the intents and must describe the income and the outcome.

-As a good practice it is strongly recommended to apply the following:
+As best practice it is strongly recommended to apply the following:
 - Add a file header to mention the release license, the author, and the copyright.
 - All modules's public API must be documented, with a proper JSDoc block explaining the role, declaring the expected parameter and the possible return